rid-28/Rock-Paper-Scissors-Game/README.md

 - 🖐️ **Shows choices** made by both player and computer
 - 🎯 First to **5 points wins the match**
 - 🔁 **Play Again** option after a match ends
+- 📱 Fully responsive layout for mobile and tablet devices

 ## 📸 Preview